kerlitasso/WAD24/README.md

 # WAD24
-This repo is for Web Application Development practice session tasks
+This repo is for Web Application Development practice session tasks.